hzhang54/learning-management-hui/client/README.md

 we are doing full crud, so we also do delete course.
 Start with creating course as template.

 So far we have crud, but these don't handle uploading video.
+We will do that later when we deal with aws s3 setup.

+For now, we will create course routes.
+Install multer on server, also install @types/multer.
+Use multer to temporarily store files and images until we are ready to upload to aws

+How we go to src/state/api.ts and define the end points and make connections to our backend.

+When you save the courses, the related tags are stored in redux toolkit and when you update the course, a list of tag are invalidated and refetched, and this tells redux what to do, so you already have the updated  info.
+React query does the same thing.

+Now we build the list of courses that all the teachers have put into the system.
+This is reached from the sidebar "Courses".
+It should show "view only" as you can't edit course that is not yours.